MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-config-data-for-records.md

 1. Generate the schema and save it.

-1. Export the data and generate the compressed (ZIP) file.
+1. Export the data and generate the compressed (.zip) file.

 1. Use the Configuration Migration tool, and select the option to import data into the target organization using the compressed file.